Repost from 2015-2016. Edited, updated, and corrected.

 2. You’re worth waiting for…

-Jett has been married for eleven years.
-She is an advocate of purity rings, having worn her own until her wedding night.
-In 2013, she wrote a book titled, The Cinderella Rule.
+Jett has been married for sixteen years.
+She is an advocate of purity rings, having worn one until her wedding night.
+In 2013, Jett wrote a book titled, The Cinderella Rule: A Young Woman’s Guide to Happily Ever After.

-Several days ago, I shared with readers Melanie Pritchard’s puritanical view of spaghetti straps.
+In 2015, I shared with readers Melanie Pritchard’s puritanical view of spaghetti straps.
 Jett has a similar view.
-Here’s what she had to say in Cinderella Rules about spaghetti straps and a few other things:
+Here’s what she had to say in The Cinderella Rule about spaghetti straps and a few other things:

 Apparently, shoulders are sexy.
 I know that sounds crazy, but guys are wired differently than we are.
 That’s how God created them, and Justin (her husband) didn’t want to be tempted physically.
 He wanted to do things right.